cfpb/design-system/docs/pages/links.md

           * Avenir Next Medium, 16px

-          * Call-to-action links are Medium weight but match inline links in all other styling.
+          * Call-to-action links are Medium weight but match inline links in all other styling

           #### Additional list styling